-At one point south of Helmsdale the train runs right along the pebble beach of the east coast with the waves of the North Sea right outside the windows, far closer to the sea than the Great Western main line is at Dawlish.
+At one point on the way back south of Helmsdale the train runs right along the pebble beach of the east coast with the waves of the North Sea right outside the windows, far closer to the sea than the Great Western main line is at Dawlish.
 Among the mountains and the lochs we felt very small and insignificant in our little two-coach train on its winding single track.
 At Invergordon, on the Cromarty Firth, I took some video of the oil platform servicing facilities clearly visible from the line the.
 At this stage in the holiday I knew next-to-nothing about the oil industry, but all this was to change when we were in Aberdeen two days later.
 Meanwhile we could see quite a lot of mysterious gear at Invergordon and a few nearby places.

 And so back to Inverness and our hotel.
 Time to sample the restaurant, which had a bargain meal offer for over-50s!
 We had the most avant-garde haggis, neeps and tatties, Alison as a starter and I as a main course: delivered as cylindrical stacks of the three dishes, one for the starter and two for the main, with a delicious mustard sauce.
 Thoroughly recommended.

 On Thursday morning after breakfast we checked out of the Royal Highland and caught the 10:57 Scotrail train to Aberdeen.
 I don't know if rail fares really are cheaper outside the south-east, but I had bought First Class Anytime tickets without discount and they were quite affordable here.
 These tickets would have allowed break-of-journey if we wanted to see anything else on the way, but we decided to stay on to Aberdeen and spend the rest of the day there.
 It is over two hours and hot drinks and snacks were included in our fare.